uptonking/note4yaoo/note-pm-list-grid-table.md

 - MUI tables use HTML table elements, not divs and styles.
 - To use an absolute layout, you would need to either
-  - use divs instead of table elements
+  - use div instead of table element
   - or, switch all of your table element styles to be `display: block` ( `display: inline-block` for cells)
   - and last but not least, when using an absolute layout, your rows must have a predefined height, eg. 50px.